subhaoi/hindisearch/README.md

 - Logs (`logs/*.json`) are designed for quick sanity checks—skim them after each phase.
 - `data/` is structured by stage; keep raw inputs immutable and rerun scripts when new CSVs arrive.
+- Whenever you receive updated WordPress exports, run `python scripts/00_concat_raw_exports.py` before `scripts/run_all.py` so the new `Image Featured` URLs propagate all the way to the API/UI.
 - The repo uses `scripts/utils.py` for reusable helpers.
 New scripts should import from there for consistent normalization/tokenization.
 - Qdrant + Typesense data persists in `data/phase_2/typesense_data` and `data/phase_3/qdrant_storage`.
 Remove those directories if you need a clean rebuild.
 - Postgres logs queries/candidates/labels.
 Update `DATABASE_URL` if you hook up a managed DB.